misiektoja/spotify_monitor/docs/setup-and-first-run.md

 Both setup wizards explain at the beginning that Enter accepts the shown default and Ctrl+C cancels setup.

 Every answer setup cannot use offers a way out, so one value you cannot produce right now does not cost you the answers already given.
 A blank answer asks whether to continue without it and names what stops working, and a rejected one offers to enter it again.
 Declining switches the part that needed it off, so half a mail server or a webhook with no destination is never written.
+Email setup signs in to the mail server before saving, so a wrong password or an unreachable host is caught during setup instead of at the first alert.
+No email is sent.
+A refused sign-in offers the mail server questions again, and if the server was only unreachable the answers are kept so `--doctor` can check them later.

 For a local install, the wizard can check the setup and start monitoring immediately.